 The series circuit rules show how to apply Ohm's law when the circuit has more than one device receiving electrical energy.

 voltage change in the circuit.
-Below is an example of a series circuit.
+Below is an example of a series circuit with 5 electrical components, excluding wires.

 The circuit has 1 switch (green), 1 voltage source of 12 volts, and 3